fehmi/simply.js/docs/pwa.md

 ## Register

 Now, register it in your `index.html`.
-It only works on some modern browsers, so we need to judge:
+This functionality is supported only on modern browsers, so a conditional check is necessary:

 *index.html*